frapontillo/bd2-project-uniba/README.md

 ## Project folders

-The project is divided into 5 folders:
+The project is divided into several folders:

 - `web`, containing the Web application.
 - `db`, containing scripts and files for creating and managing the database.